wkumari/xml2rfc-xxe/README.md

 This configuration works with both Personal and Professional editions.
 Some features (e.g., format using XSLT) only work with Professional edition.

-This is a WYSIKN (What You See Is Kinda Neat) addon for the very configurable XMLMind XML Editor (“xxe”).
+This is a WYSIKN ("What You See Is Kinda Neat") addon for the very configurable XMLMind XML Editor (“xxe”).
 The personal version of xxe is free and very capable.
 It's also written in java, so one addon works on many platforms (I've tested it on MacOS, Windows 2000 and FreeBSD).